mayasaffron/Kaur-Health/testing.md

  ![ lack of defensive programming, allowing user to filter to another authors blogs ](readme-materials/bug_screenshots/bug_9(d).png)
  ![ lack of defensive programming, allowing user to filter to another authors blogs ](readme-materials/bug_screenshots/bug_9(e).png)

-- I needed to add another method, beneath the query set, so that i could add the new object('author') onto the context
+- I needed to add another method, beneath the query set, so that I could add the new object('author') onto the context
 ```
 # This method was used to get the above context.
     def get_context_data(self, **kwargs):